-According to the website Midwives Online, the medical community believed that the the mother's body caused labor to start.
+As the website Midwives Online reported, the medical community traditionally believed that the mother's body caused labor to start.
 However, there's a shift of late that suggests it's the baby that signals to the mother that it's time.
 In other words, think of the baby acting like a timer letting you know the bun in the oven is ready.

 1. Mother’s Pituitary Gland Secretes Oxytocin

 One theory about what triggers labor is that the mother's body, specifically her pituitary gland, begins to secrete oxytocin when the baby is fully developed and ready to be born, according to Medical News Today.
 Oxytocin is the hormone that stimulates contractions, reading the cervix for labor.
 The more mobile the cervix gets, the more the vagina widens, and labor ensues.

 2. The Baby's Lungs Signal Labor